 Want to see the sun exposure opportunity in your area?
 Google it.
 No, we mean it!
-Use Google’s sunroof tool to estimate the solar energy opportunity in your neighborhood, based on rooftop sizes and sun exposure.
+Use Google’s sunroof tool to estimate the solar opportunity in your neighborhood, based on rooftop sizes and sun exposure.

 How to Sell Solar Energy Back to the Grid (Net Metering)

-If you set up a solar energy system at your house, chances are that you will generate more electricity than your home uses during daylight hours.
+If you set up a solar panel system at your house, chances are that you will generate more electricity than your home uses during daylight hours.
 According to the Solar Energy Industries association, 20-40% of your solar power could go back to the grid.

 Think of it this way.
 The sun is shining all day when you are away from home, at work or school.
 Then when you come home at dusk, you are turning on the TV, dishwasher, and air conditioning.
 So you are generating most of your solar power during the day, when you aren’t home to use it.